kipply/blog/blog/content/endorsed/jits-impls.md

 LuaJIT employs a method called tracing.
 Pypy does meta-tracing, which involves using a system to generate tracing interpreters and JITs.
 Pypy and LuaJIT are not the reference implementations of Python or Lua, but projects on their own.
 I would describe LuaJIT as shockingly fast, and it describes itself as one of the fastest dynamic language implementations -- which I buy fully.

-To determine when to start tracing, the interpreting loop will look for "hot" loops to trace (the concept of "hot" code is universal to JITS!).
+To determine when to start tracing, the interpreting loop will look for "hot" loops to trace (the concept of "hot" code is universal to JITs).
 Then, the compiler will "trace" the loop, recording executed operations to compile well optimized machine code.
 In LuaJIT, the compilation is performed on the traces with an instruction-like IR that is unique to LuaJIT.

 ### **How Pypy Implements Tracing**

-Pypy will start tracing a function after 1619 executions, and will compile it after another 1039 executions, meaning a function has to execute around 3000 times for it to start gaining speed.
+Pypy will start tracing a function (which is not always a user defined function) after constant number of 1619 executions, and will compile it after another 1039 executions, meaning a function has to execute around 3000 times for it to start gaining speed.
 These constants were carefully tuned by the Pypy team (lots of constants are tuned for compilers in general!).

 Dynamic languages make it hard to optimize things away.
 The following code could be statically eliminated by a stricter language, as `False` will always be falsy.
 However, in Python 2, that could not have been guaranteed before runtime.